pakal/twine/docs/index.rst

 Secondly, Twine encourages you to build your distribution files. ``python setup.py upload`` only allows you to upload a package as a final step after building with ``distutils`` or ``setuptools``, within the same command invocation.
-This means that you cannot test the exact file you're going to upload to PyPI to ensure that it works before uploading it.
+This means that you can test the exact file you're going to upload to PyPI to ensure that it works before uploading it.

 Finally, Twine allows you to pre-sign your files and pass the